elightup/slim-seo/readme.txt

 == Changelog ==

+= 2.0.1 =
+- Fixed: Output Article and Author for single posts only.

 = 2.0.0 =
 - Improved: Improved Schema markup.
 Use united schema output inside one `<script>` tag and add connections between entities.
 See [documentation](https://wpslimseo.com/docs/schema/) for details.